mike-agam/Decent/README.md

 ---

 ### What is Nano?
-Nano is a cryptocurrency that utilizes a block lattice architecture in order to create feeless, fast, and enviornmentally friendly transactions between users.
+Nano is a cryptocurrency that utilizes a lightweight block lattice architecture in order to create feeless, fast, and enviornmentally friendly transactions between users.
+Because of its speed and feeless nature, it's ideal for hosting free and decentralized services like online chatrooms.

 ---